Jump to: Faculty Well-Being | Teaching | Advising | Research and Sponsored Projects | Administration

 Local Data Collection: Some of you have local data collection efforts underway.
 If these efforts are taking place on the Harvard campus, we ask that you follow the overall guidelines in place (i.e., size of groups, social distancing, enhanced hygiene practices, including equipment and frequent contact-surface cleaning).
 As always, it will be important to remind participants that they may withdraw their participation at any time, particularly given current events.
 If these data-collection efforts are occurring at sites that remain open, it will be important to confirm that on-site research may continue while also adhering to any guidelines the site has put in place to mitigate the spread of the coronavirus.
 As investigators and project managers, please ensure that you issue regular reminders to your data-collection team that they should avoid any such work if they feel ill, do not feel comfortable being on-site, or have existing health issues that place them at elevated risk.
 If you have any other questions about conducting Human Subjects research in light of COVID-19 issues, refer to the Harvard’s Committee on the Use of Human Subjects (CUHS) website for COVID-19 guidance.

 Remote Access to On-Campus Research Data: As the university and HGSE work to support remote operations, we anticipate that research teams may need to rethink how they access and analyze research data sets.
 Successful remote research operations during implementation of COVID-19 precautions requires maintaining compliance with required controls.
+For more information, see the university's guidelines for remote research.
 If your research data use is covered by a data use agreement (DUA) or other contractual obligations or if an IRB has determined the data contain elements that are high risk (DSL4), please submit a protocol modification through the appropriate module (agreements for DUAs or ESTR for IRB protocols) and ensure the modification is approved before moving data sets to a new technology platform or changing pre-approved access lists.
 Harvard and HGSE research compliance teams will expedite reviews to the extent possible to support continuity.

-It’s recommended that HGSE researchers review HGSE’s Tool Classification Matrix and research data security quick guides (Level 2 and Level 3) in addition to the university’s published guidance for working remotely when considering alternative solutions for their secure transfer, storage, or collaboration needs.
+It’s recommended that HGSE researchers review HGSE’s Tool Classification Matrix and research data security quick guides (Level 2 and Level 3) when considering alternative solutions for their secure transfer, storage, or collaboration needs.
 Researchers are also encouraged to consult with HGSE's director of security operations by contacting the IT Service Center should they have any questions about how best to address any remote work needs while maintaining compliance with their specific university- or DUA-determined research data security requirements.

 Additional Agency/Sponsor Guidance